 We’ve both learned through trial and error to clearly communicate the important stuff and make sure the other person is actually listening and hearing what we have to say.

 Doing this one simple thing has made a huge difference in our marriage.

-4. Be courteous and kind
+4. Being married means being courteous and kind

-This is a person pet peeve of mine.
+This is a personal pet peeve of mine.
 It really bugs me when I have friends who treat their spouses negatively or take advantage of them.
 It is even worse when I hear them speak negatively about a spouse that I know is trying their best.

 It is so easy to take advantage of the people who love us the most.
 I think there is some internal voice, that constantly whispers, “he loves me regardless of how crazy I am.”

 Just because our spouse loves us doesn’t mean we get to treat them with disrespect.
 If anything we should be treating them with more love and kindness than strangers.